chengongpp/go-optimization-guide/docs/01-common-patterns/interface-boxing.md

 ## What is Interface Boxing?

 Interface boxing refers to the process of converting a concrete value to an interface type.
-In Go, an interface value consists of two parts internally:
+In Go, an interface value is internally represented as two words:

-- A **type descriptor**, which describes the concrete type.
+- A **type descriptor**, which holds information about the concrete type (its identity and method set).
-- A **data pointer**, which points to the actual value.
+- A **data pointer**, which points to the actual value being stored.

-When you assign a value to an interface variable, Go creates this two-word structure under the hood.
-If the value is a non-pointer (a struct or a primitive) and is not already heap-allocated, Go **may** allocate a copy of it on the heap.
-This is especially relevant when the value is large or when it's stored in a slice of interfaces.
+When you assign a value to an interface variable, Go creates this two-part structure.
+If the value is a non-pointer type—like a struct or primitive—and is not already on the heap, Go **may** allocate a copy of it on the heap to satisfy the interface assignment.
+This behavior is especially relevant when working with large values or when storing items in a slice of interfaces, where each element gets individually boxed.
+These implicit allocations can add up and are a common source of hidden memory pressure in Go programs.

 Here’s a simple example: